jacotec/FreePBX-Superfecta-Tellows/README.md

 Thanks to @Igaetz in the FreePBX forum for his idea and the initial work on this script.

 ## Installation
-Copy the file to /var/www/html/admin/modules/superfecta/sources .
+Copy the file to /var/www/html/admin/modules/superfecta/sources.
+Make sure to change the file owner to asterisk:asterisk.
 It'll be available immediately in your Superfecta list and you can configure and use it.

 *Attention*: An update of the Superfecta module unfortunately seems to delete all other files, you might need to disable automatic module updates and copy the file again after a module update.
 All settings will be preserved.